 - You will start receiving Makena injections anytime from 16 weeks and 0 days of your pregnancy up to 20 weeks and 6 days of your pregnancy.

 - You will continue to receive Makena injections once weekly until week 37 of your pregnancy or when your baby is delivered, whichever happens first.

 Makena comes in ready-to-use vials.
-There are 5 doses of medicine in each vial.
+There are either 1 or 5 doses of medicine in each vial.
 Your healthcare professional should give you only one dose (1 mL) of Makena as prescribed each week.

-Makena should be used within 5 weeks after the first use.
+Makena supplied in multidose 5 mL vials should be used within 5 weeks after the first use.

 It is very important that you do not miss a dose of Makena and that you continue to receive the medicine once a week.
 If you miss a dose, talk to your healthcare provider for specific directions on how to get back on schedule.